ITP-SiteSeers/ITPNavbarExtension/readme.md

 ## Installation Instruction for Wordpress:
 1. Make sure the the *ITP/IMA Interactive Header* is installed.
-   a.
-Activate the plugin.
+   * Activate the plugin.
-   b.
-If the website is in a WP multisite, the installation should happen at the network admin level
+   * If the website is in a WP multisite, the installation should happen at the network admin level
 3. Activate the plugin on the WP site

 ## Installation Instruction for Vanilla HTML/CSS: